finbourne/lusid-sdk-java-preview/sdk/docs/AllocationsApi.md

 <a name="listAllocations"></a>
 # **listAllocations**
-> PagedResourceListOfAllocation listAllocations(scope, asAt, page, sortBy, start, limit, filter, propertyKeys)
+> PagedResourceListOfAllocation listAllocations(asAt, page, sortBy, start, limit, filter, propertyKeys)

 [EXPERIMENTAL] Fetch the last pre-AsAt date version of each allocation in scope (does not fetch the entire history).